By Amber Phillips with Caroline Anders (TWP) |

 Disband the Jan.
 6 committee: House Republican leaders have expressed no interest in investigating the 2021 attack on the U.S. Capitol.
 They’ve even ignored subpoenas to talk about what they know.
 Plus, the only two Republicans willing to serve on the committee (Liz Cheney and Adam Kinzinger) will no longer have jobs in Congress next year, which is telling about the direction the Republican Party is going.
 The committee is authorized only through the end of this year, but a Democratic-controlled Congress could reauthorize it to keep investigating.

-Investigate Hunter Biden: federal investigation looking at whether the president’s son committed tax fraud and lied to pass a background check to buy a gun seems to have fizzled.
+Investigate Hunter Biden: A federal investigation looking at whether the president’s son committed tax fraud and lied to pass a background check to buy a gun seems to have fizzled.
 And there has yet to be a smoking gun related to whether President Biden benefited from Hunter Biden’s various international business deals.
 But Republicans have promised to pick things back up with Congress’s investigatory powers if they get the majority.

 Start lots of other investigations: Republican leaders will probably be under enormous pressure — including from Donald Trump — to use their newfound investigatory powers in the House to dig into pretty much everything about the Biden administration: how he ended the Afghanistan war, his border policy, the FBI’s search of Mar-a-Lago ...